Maine first-time homebuyer assistance programs

 - Must complete a homebuyer education course

-- Must contribute at least 1 percent of the loan amount to the purchase; the cost of the homebuyer education course applies to the 1 percent
+- Must contribute at least 1 percent of the loan amount to the purchase; the funds can be from a gift

 Other first-time homebuyer loan programs